Steven Tindall

 Previous Experience and Educational Background

 Steven clerked for Hon.
 Judith N. Keep of the United States District Court for the Southern District of California and for Hon.
 Claudia Wilken of the U.S. District Court for the Northern District of California.
-Prior to joining Gibbs Law Group, he was a partner at Rukin Hyland Doria & Tindall, and at Lieff Cabraser Heimann & Bernstein.
+Prior to joining Gibbs Mura, he was a partner at Rukin Hyland Doria & Tindall, and at Lieff Cabraser Heimann & Bernstein.
 At Rukin Hyland and Lieff Cabraser, he focused on plaintiffs’ class action litigation in the fields of wage and hour and other employment law, antitrust, and consumer protection.
 Steven also litigated multiple mass tort personal injury and toxic tort cases.

 Steven received his B.A. degree in English Literature from Yale University, graduating summa cum laude, Phi Beta Kappa, and with distinction in his major.
 He earned his J.D. degree from the University of California at Berkeley School of Law.
 While at Berkeley Law, Steven co-directed the East Bay Workers’ Rights Clinic.